mladdaran/lis786-mladd/_ux_resources/uxdesign.md

 source: https://www.youtube.com/watch?v=SRec90j6lTY
 category: ux_design
 ---
-**Iterating is a really important part in the UX design process and in any design process in general.** The purpose of iterating or iteration is to design multiple versions of a design to see which ones users like more in order to make a successful design.
+**What is user experience (UX) design?
+UX design is a person's interaction with a product or service and it can be anything from something physical like a coffee maker to something more digital like a website or mobile app.** The purpose of UX design is to innovate products that already exist or create entirely new ones to make users' interactions with products and services useful, easy to use or user-friendly, and delightful to interact with.